-To optimise project performance, improve efficiency and reduce unnecessary project cost by applying an appropriate level of work process/procedure and functional specifications and standards.
+To optimise project performance, improve efficiency and reduce unnecessary project cost by applying an appropriate level of work process / procedure, functional specifications and standards.

-Past industry practice has led to a culture of excessively Similarly, project standards and specifications should be tight control through the application of stringent and developed to represent functional and project performance prescriptive work processes.
-Whilst the reasons for this requirements.
-Over-specification through the application may be understandable (e.g. application of stringent of historical standards (and the attendant costs) should engineering and design work processes to reduce the risk be avoided.
-Project suppliers should be engaged and of design error and potential process safety incident), consulted early to allow contribution to the formulation of the present circumstances drive project management, specifications and the potential for innovative approaches and solutions before specifications are finalised. engineering, procurement and other project costs to an unacceptably high level.
-In applying a complex network of work processes, many areas of overlap and duplication A full listing of agreed 'single team' project processes/ occur between the various project parties (e.g. in applied procedures, project standards and specifications should be assurance processes) and this translates into wasted effort included within the Project Management Plan or could be and unnecessary cost.
-Creativity and innovation are also referenced within the Project Statement of Requirements. stifled by the application of excessive work processes and In order to promote innovation and creativity, project procedures.
-In the future interests of the industry a change process should allow for derogation and deviation from of practice in the direction of a more efficient application of established processes, standards and specifications based processes and procedures is required.
-Applied processes on application and approval by an agreed project authority. need to be optimised / minimised to those that are essential to the safe achievement of project objectives.
-Procedures should be as far as practically possible be limited to "what" needs to undertaken, rather than a prescriptive set of rules around "how" certain processes should be performed.
+Past industry practice has led to a culture of excessively tight control through the application of stringent and prescriptive work processes.
+Whilst the reasons for this may be understandable (e.g. application of stringent engineering and design work processes to reduce the risk of design error and potential process safety incident), excessive and overly prescriptive work processes drive project management, engineering, procurement and other project costs to an unacceptably high level.
+In applying a complex network of work processes, many areas of overlap and duplication occur between the various project parties (e.g. in applied assurance processes) and this translates into wasted effort and unnecessary cost.
+Creativity and innovation are also stifled by the application of excessive work processes and procedures.
+In the future interests of the industry a change of practice in the direction of a more efficient application of processes and procedures is required.
+Applied processes need to be optimised / minimised to those that are essential to the safe achievement of project objectives.
+Procedures should, as far as practically possible, be limited to "what" needs to undertaken, rather than a prescriptive set of rules around "how" certain processes should be performed.